-- 7. Students suspected of violating the Standards for Professional Behavior will be notified verbally and in writing.
+- 1. Students suspected of violating the Standards for Professional Behavior will be notified verbally and inwriting.
 Faculty should use Attachment B for communication of violation to student.
 Faculty should complete Attachment C in order to document the alleged incident, the student's response, and resolution of the incident.
-All documentation should be placed in the student's permanent file. - 8.
-Suspected faculty/staff violations will be managed by the Dean/Chief Nursing Administrator and referred to Human Resources, if necessary. - 9.
-The student has the right to seek advice from his/her Academic Advisor, Program Director Undergraduate BSN programs or the Director of Student Services for their own program. - 10.
+All documentation should be placed in the student's permanent file. - 2.
+Suspected faculty/staff violations will be managed by the Dean/Chief Nursing Administrator andreferred to Human Resources, if necessary. - 3.
+The student has the right to seek advice from his/her Academic Advisor, Coordinator of UndergraduatePrograms or the Director of Student Services for their own program. - 4.
 The student may admit the offense or refute it and offer written evidence supporting the denial.
-Written evidence must be provided within three (3) working days.
-Faculty will employ diligence in assuring due process. - 11.
-Faculty will consider the nature of the offense, evidence presented by the student and make a decision regarding consequences.

-- 12. Consequences for students found guilty of violation of the Standards for Professional Behavior may include, but are not limited to additional assignments, zero credit for an assignment, failure of course, or dismissal from program. - 13.
-Should the student wish to appeal the faculty decision, the student should follow the 'Student Appeal AND/OR Grievance Procedure' as outlined in the student handbook.
+Writtenevidence must be provided within three (3) working days.
+Faculty will employ diligence in assuring due process. - 5.
+Faculty will consider the nature of the offense, evidence presented by the student and make a decisionregarding consequences. - 6.
+Consequences for students found guilty of violation of the Standards for Professional Behavior may include, but are not limited to additional assignments, zero credit for an assignment, failure of course, or dismissal from program. - Should the student wish to appeal the faculty decision, the student should follow the 'Student AppealAND/OR Grievance Procedure' as outlined in the student handbook.